 If patients or residents aren’t provided with walking frames or wheelchairs, they are vulnerable to injuries caused by falls.

 Pressure sores develop where a person’s skin is in contact with a bed for a long period of time.
 They are often very painful and can sometimes lead to infection.

 Pressure sores can be caused by inadequate mattresses, a lack of necessary equipment or proper turning regime.
 Because of the pain they can cause, care home staff should aim to prevent pressure sores as much as possible.
-If you or a family member have experienced pressure sores in a care home, you may be entitled to compensation.
+If you or a family member have experienced pressure sores in a care home, you may be entitled to pressure sore compensation.

 Prescription or medication errors can also occur in nursing homes.
 Some patients don’t know the correct medication or dosage they need.
 These individuals rely on care home staff to ensure they take the right medicines.
 If care home staff give the wrong medication or dose, this can have serious consequences.